zilexa/Homeserver/docker/README.md

 A. Open Portainer (your.server.lan.IP:9000), click containers, green = OK.\
 B. Open a container to investigate, click "Inspect" and make sure "dead=false".
 Go back, click Log to check logfile.\
 C. If needed, you can even access the terminal of the container and check files/logs directly.
 But an easier way is to go to those files in $HOME/docker/yourcontainer.
 Only persistent volumes (mapped via docker-compose.yml) are there.
 Expendable data (containers, volumes, images) is in/var/lib/docker/.

+**Update individual containers**
+6. To update an application, open that container in Portainer, hit `recreate` and check `pull new image`.
+It is not recommended to use tools like Watchtower to auto-update apps (auto-update is a bad practice in general!).
+Only the media/download related apps can be consired to auto-update (once a month) since they require frequent updates to keep functioning.
+Note the Maintenance guide has solutions for auto-updating docker images or notifying you of updates.

 **Cleanup docker**
 To remove unused containers (be careful, this means any stopped container) and dangling images, non-persistent volumes: